Seaside, California

 Seaside, formerly East Monterey, is a city in Monterey County, California, United States, with a population of 32,366 as of the 2020 census.
 It is located 2.25 mi east-northeast of Monterey, at an elevation of 33 ft, and is the home of California State University, Monterey Bay (CSUMB), UC MBEST Center, and the Monterey College of Law, which are located on the site of the former military base Fort Ord.
 Also on the site are the Bayonet and Black Horse golf courses, now open to the public and host to PGA Tour events, including the 2012 PGA Professional National Championship.
 Seaside is the gateway to Fort Ord National Monument, created on April 20, 2012.

 History

-Seaside, then called East Monterey, was laid out in 1888 by Dr. J.L.D.
-Roberts.
+In 1888 Seaside, then called East Monterey, was laid out by Dr. J.L.D.
+Roberts as a resort community.
 The Seaside post office opened in 1891.
-Seaside was incorporated in 1954.
+Seaside was incorporated in 1954 with Jack Oldemeyer as its first mayor.
+In the mid-1960s, over a quarter of the population (6,000 out of 22,000) was African-American, which was the largest concentration of African-Americans between San Francisco and Los Angeles.

 Geography

 Seaside is located at 36°36′40″N 121°50′41″W, toward the southern end of Monterey Bay.
 It is bordered to the north by Marina, to the west by Sand City, to the southwest by Monterey, and to the south by Del Rey Oaks.
 The California State Route 1 freeway runs along the western border of the city, north of Sand City.

 According to the United States Census Bureau, the city of Seaside has a total area of 9.1 sqmi, of which 8.9 sqmi are land and 0.1 sqmi, or 1.51%, are water.
 According to the maps of the United States Geological Survey, the elevation ranges from 0 to 165 m.